 Adding it all up

 For parents with children in secondary school, finding the money each year for school items can put a strain on their finances.
 To alleviate some of these financial burdens, parents are constantly looking at ways to reduce their children's school costs.
-However, there are many expenses such as uniforms, books, and voluntary contributions that are unavoidable and out of a parent's control.
+However, there are many expenses such as uniforms, books, and voluntary contributions that are unavoidable.

 An example of this is in relation to school books.
-For the majority of secondary school children (81%), they are primarily required to have hard copies of books.
-The Zurich Cost of Education research report found that while 68% of primary schools offer a book rental scheme, in secondary school, only 39% of parents said they have been able to take advantage of this system with more than half of secondary schools not offering a scheme.
+For 59% of secondary school children, they are primarily required to have hard copies of books and the Zurich Cost of Education research report found that 50% of secondary school children were offered a book rental scheme.

 Similarly with regard to uniforms, parents can try to reduce the cost by providing non-branded uniforms for their children but this is dependent on the policy of individual schools.
-During our research into the cost of education in Ireland, we found that 59% of secondary school children have to wear a full branded uniform and 17% a branded jumper only.
-Of those parents surveyed for our research it was found that 80% of secondary school parents were not eligible for the Back to School Clothing and Footwear Allowance for their children.
+During our research into the cost of education in Ireland, we found that 58% of secondary school children have to wear a full branded uniform.